Communication

 • they are discharged as the strategies in place are ongoing but no longer need a Speech and Language Therapist support

 • they turn 18.
 The Speech and Language Therapy Service is a paediatric service and they therefore do not see anyone past the age of 18.
 For students from 18-25 with an EHCP attending full time education, they will receive communication support through their school or college.
-If they do not have an EHCP and are not attending full time education, School leavers are eligible to receive a service from the Community Learning Disability Team if they meet their criteria.

 Dysphagia